aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/generative-ai-use-cases-update.en.md

 ```

 Edit the `parameter.ts` file using the Parameter Store values confirmed in the previous step.
 For environments using the default dev, automatic configuration using commands is possible.

-Look at the Parameter Store names (`/genu/dev.json`, `/genu/staging.json`, `/genu/prod.json`) and if using `dev`, execute the following commands.
+!!!
+Tip
-If using environments other than `dev`, manually copy and paste the Parameter Store values to directly edit the `parameter.ts` file.
+    If using environments other than `dev`, manually copy the Parameter Store values to directly edit the `parameter.ts` file.

-If using `dev`, retrieve data from Parameter Store and store it in the variable PARAMS.

 ```shell
 PARAMS=$(aws ssm get-parameter --name "/genu/dev.json" --with-decryption --query "Parameter.Value" --output text)